DanielH208/CD-Store-API/README.md

 # CD-Store-API

-Why are we doing this?
+##Why are we doing this?

 We are doing this to create cloud based database using a API to manage stock/inventory of a CD store.
 This is to make tasks like creating, reading, updating and deleting easier then managing the inventory using physical files.
 This means for example that the price of a CD can be found in a few clicks just by searching the ID or the artist for example.
 This beats having to search through physical files to find the correct information.

--
--
--
-How I expected the challenge to go
+##How I expected the challenge to go

 I expected the challenge to go smoothly with some small hiccups as is the case with most coding projects.
 I expect that putting effort into time planning and manging tasks will aid a smoother development process with less unforeseen hiccups.
 I expect the app to be fully up and working to the criteria standard all within the allocated time frame.

--
--
--
-What went well? / What didn't go as planned?
+##What went well? / What didn't go as planned?

 Developing the CRUD functionality went to plan smoothly.
 This was due to a solid understanding of what was required for CRUD functionality.